-- The Executive Committee (ExCo), Operating Committee (OpCo), Asset and Liability Committee (ALCO), identifies, controls and manages all risks including risk concentrations of DB Colombo.
+- The Branch Management Board (BmB) and the Asset and Liability Committee (ALCO), identifies, controls and manages all risks including risk concentrations of DB Colombo.
 It is responsible for risk policy, the organisation and governance of risk management as well as ensuring the oversight of the execution of risk and capital management including identification, analysis and risk mitigation, within the scope of the risk and capital strategy (Risk & Capital Demand Plan) approved by the Management Board.
-The Executive Committee (ExCo), Operating Committee (OpCo) Asset and Liability Committee (ALCO) are responsible for oversight on risk portfolios and policies. - The Executive Committee (ExCo) oversees, governs and coordinates the management of non-financial risks of DB Colombo and establishes a cross-risk and holistic perspective of the key non-financial risks of DB Colombo.
-It is tasked to define the non-financial risk appetite tolerance framework, to monitor and control the non-financial risk operating model, including the Three Lines of Defence principles and interdependencies between (i) Business Divisions and Control Functions and (ii) different Control Functions. - The Asset and Liability Committee (ALCO) has responsibility for the alignment of risk appetite, capitalisation requirements and funding needs of DB Colombo with Group-wide, divisional and subdivisional business strategies.
+The Branch Management Board (BmB) and Asset and Liability Committee (ALCO) are responsible for oversight on risk portfolios and policies. - The Branch Management Board (BmB) oversees, governs and coordinates the management of non-financial risks of DB Colombo and establishes a cross-risk and holistic perspective of the key non-financial risks of DB Colombo.
+It is tasked to define the non-financial risk appetite tolerance framework, to monitor and control the non-financial risk operating model, including the Three Lines of Defence principles and interdependencies between (i) Business Divisions and Control Functions and (ii) different Control Functions. - The Asset and Liability Committee (ALCO) has responsibility for the alignment of risk appetite, capitalisation requirements and funding needs of DB Colombo with Group-wide, divisional and sub-divisional business strategies.
 It steers efficient capital consumption by determining capital availability in support of divisional business portfolios, capital earmarked for fresh investments, as well as other uses.